Brad Neely: Comics and writing

 Neely's began the comic series "Creased Comics", a single-paneled comic, in 1996.
 The Arkansas Times, in a 2007 article, called the style "purposefully crude" and said that "the comics are far from obvious—sometimes head-scratchingly far—but when he’s at his best, Neely could be our generation’s answer to Gary Larson."
 Creased Comics ran in the Portland Mercury, starting in 2013.
 In 2007, Creased Comics was available online, but now links to Neely's other projects.

-Neely worked on a novel about the Civil War, having started the work by 2007, but this has not been published.
-When asked about it at an event at the Alamo Drafthouse in Austin, Texas, said, "I realized about 500 pages in that it wasn't that funny", and said that he is no longer planning on releasing the book.
-However, in a November 2013 Q&A session on Reddit, he said, "I work on this book every day.
+Neely published his first novel, a parody biography titled You, Me, and Ulysses S. Grant, in 2024.
+He had begun working on a novel about the Civil War as early as 2007.
+When asked about it at an event at the Alamo Drafthouse in Austin, Texas, said, "I realized about 500 pages in that it wasn't that funny", and said that he was no longer planning on releasing the book.
+In a November 2013 Q&A session on Reddit, Neely said, "I work on this book every day.
 It's become a problem."